Daniel Paluska

 Daniel Paluska is an American artist and roboticist known for his computer art installations and collaborations.
 Paluska is originally from Michigan,.
-He received both his BS and master's degrees in Mechanical Engineering from MIT where he worked on robotic legs.
+He received both his BS and master's degrees in Mechanical Engineering from MIT where he worked on perfecting the movement of robotic legs.
 His work on walking robotics was featured in a cover article of Wired Magazine in September, 2000.
-Paluska is currently the VP of Robotics at The Pickle Robot Company, a startup he co-founded in 2018.
+Paluska is currently the VP of robotics at Pickle Robot, a startup he co-founded in 2018.

-Paluska created the Absolut Quartet, an interactive music-making machine created with Jeff Lieberman and commissioned by Absolut Vodka.
+With Jeff Lieberman, Paluska created the Absolut Quartet, an interactive music-making machine commissioned by Absolut Vodka.
 He also collaborated with Amorphic Robotics in 2006 to create the ToteMobile, a transformational sculpture inspired and commissioned by Citroen.
 Paluska is the proprietor of Brooklyn Mobile, a mobile internet videotelephony booth.